kamanashisroy/opus_stream_tool/README.md

-This tool allows to get ogg formatted opus file for given RTP.
+This tool allows to record ogg formatted opus file for given RTP pcap.

 Examples
 ========